 Don’t get us wrong, this isn’t an angry rant.
 We just feel that it’s about time to set the record straight for those of you out there who are thinking about using digital signage, are looking for a platform or solution to use, or are thinking of becoming a reseller.
-Because what we have to say effects everyone.
+Because what we have to say affects everyone.

 Digital signage myths

 Let’s face it, despite having a strong presence in the retail industry as a cutting-edge advertising and promotional tool, wider usage of digital signage across other vertical industries remains in an embryonic stage.
 Technology and usage cases are evolving at a rapid pace.

 With this in mind, it’s logical that there may be myths and misconceptions.
 We’ve identified those which we believe are the main ones, so without further ado, have a look and follow the path to enlightenment.
 Because digital signage is here to stay, and has remarkable ROI usage cases across industries as varied as education and transportation, to retail and office environments – and many more places you haven’t thought of yet.

 Myth 1: Digital signage is difficult to install and set up

-No, no and no again.
+No, no, and no again.
 That’s one of the digital signage myths, right there.
 In fact, it’s easier than ever to get a digital signage solution up and running.
-And that means from a simple single screen activation to a network of 1,000 displays.
+And that means from a simple single-screen activation to a network of 1,000 displays.
 While the cost of hardware, including displays and peripherals has gone down significantly, solutions have also become web-based.
 Just like Yodeck.
 So, no need for expensive set-up costs or complicated software to install.
-If you are still a bit tentative about installing digital signage yourself, you can always enlist the help of a reseller, systems integrator or from the platform suppliers themselves.
+If you are still a bit tentative about installing digital signage yourself, you can always enlist the help of a reseller, systems integrator or the platform suppliers themselves.
 We, for one, are always on hand to support our customers with top-notch tech support.